1985 Italian presidential election: Procedure

 In accordance with the Italian Constitution, the election was held in the form of a secret ballot, with the Senators and the Deputies entitled to vote.
 The election was held in the Palazzo Montecitorio, home of the Chamber of Deputies, with the capacity of the building expanded for the purpose.
 The first three ballots required a two-thirds majority of the 1,008 voters in order to elect a president, or 673 votes.
 Starting from the fourth ballot, an absolute majority was required for candidates to be elected, or 505 votes.
 The presidential mandate lasts seven years.

 The election was presided over by the President of the Chamber of Deputies Nilde Iotti, who proceeded to the public counting of the votes, and by the President of the Senate Francesco Cossiga.

 Candidates

-Francesco Cossiga, former Prime Minister and Minister, member of the Christian Democracy's left-wing faction, was first proposed by the party's leader Ciriaco De Mita as the candidate of the governing Pentapartito alliance.
+Francesco Cossiga, former Prime Minister and Minister, member of the Christian Democracy's moderate faction, was first proposed by the party's leader Ciriaco De Mita as the candidate of the governing Pentapartito alliance.